 - 81. Under strategic outcome 1 (crisis response), WFP will promote the integration of EPR into a comprehensive, gender- and age-sensitive shock-responsive national social protection system, complemented by enhanced EPR capacities at all levels. - 82.
 For strategic outcome 2 (school feeding), WFP will support the national school feeding directorate in reinforcing the nationally led HGSF model, supporting efficient, effective and equitable planning, resourcing, implementation and gender- and age-responsive monitoring of the programme.
 The scale-up of the programme will allow WFP school feeding activities to be integrated into national programmes by 2030. - 83.
 For strategic outcome 3 (nutrition), WFP will adopt a gender-transformative three-pronged approach: strengthening national IMAM capacities; increasing the focus on malnutrition prevention through integrated and multisectoral nutrition-sensitive resilience interventions; and equitably promoting affordable local (and household level) fortification.
 This approach will reduce malnutrition cases and allow the Government to take over activities gradually. - 84.
-For strategic outcome 4 (integrated package of resilience), the FFA component will focus on community-driven, climate-sensitive, gender-equitable and gender-transformative activities, including in relation to land recovery, watersheds, planting and income generation, in partnership with 3N and line ministries. - 85.
+For strategic outcome 4 (integrated package of resilience), the FFA component will focus on community-driven, climate-sensitive, gender-equitable and gender-transformative activities, including in relation to land recovery, watersheds, planting and income generation, in partnership with 3N and line ministries.
+The exit strategy includes a gradual phase-out of FFA in favour of capacity development for beneficiaries and government institutions to ensure greater impact and sustainability. - 85.
 For strategic outcome 5 (country capacity strengthening), cooperation with national academic and education institutions will be aimed at creating sustainable national capacity to continually train new staff and advise government partners on hunger solutions.